 You need balanced water in your pool.
 What does that mean?
-You don’t want your water to be too hard and nor do you want it to be too soft.
-‘Hard water’ refers to the number of minerals occurring in the water such as magnesium and calcium.
+You don’t want your water to be too complicated, nor do you want it to be too soft.
+‘Hard water refers to the number of minerals occurring in the water, such as magnesium and calcium.
 Soft water, on the other hand, does not have enough minerals.

-In your pool, the pH must be kept at a certain level; somewhere between 7.4 and 7.6.
+The pH must be kept at a certain level, between 7.4 and 7.6.
 On the ph scale, this amount resides just slightly above neutral levels.

-What are the components that are used to maintain this balance?
+What components are used to maintain this balance in swimming pools?

 - Calcium hardness levels — calcium in the water in your pool is essential.
-Without calcium, your pool can start to erode at the edges and this is what causes calcification on the sides and the floor.
+Without calcium, your pool can start to erode at the edges, which causes calcification on the sides and the floor.
 The best range is between 175 and 300 ppm.
-Overdoing the calcium levels has its own issues, such as scale, so ensure that you keep it between these measurements.
+Overdoing the calcium levels has issues, such as scale, so ensure that you keep it between these measurements.

 - Alkalinity levels — these should stay between 100 and 150 ppm.
-Alkalinity helps keep your pH levels where they should be, as alkalinity can absorb elements coming into your pool water which could have effects on the pH levels.
-These can fluctuate dramatically, so you should always have a supply on hand for your pool in case you need it suddenly.
+Alkalinity helps keep your pH levels where they should be, as alkalinity can absorb elements coming into your pool water, which could affect the pH levels.
+These can fluctuate dramatically, so you should always have a supply for your pool in case you need it suddenly.

-- pH levels - As mentioned, these should stay between 7.4 and 7.6 ideally.
-Lower pH is somewhat acidic and your pool water would burn you.
-Higher and your pool would dry out your skin.
+- pH levels - These should ideally stay between 7.4 and 7.6.
+Lower pH is somewhat acidic, and your pool water would burn you.
+Higher, and your pool would dry out your skin.

-You can test whether you have these chemicals in the right balance by getting some test strips or at-home test kits.
-Then you will know right away if the balance is off and you need to do something about it.
+You can test whether you have these chemicals in the right balance by getting test strips or at-home test kits.
+Then you will know right away if the balance is off, and you need to do something about it.

-The best practice is testing your pool water every week to see if you need to adjust the balance.
+The best practice is to test your pool water weekly to see if you need to adjust the balance.

-If these tests show that your balance is out of order, you’ll need some pool chemicals.
-To keep all of the elements in balance, here are the chemicals you can use:
+If these tests show that your balance is out of order, you’ll need pool chemicals.
+To keep all of the elements in balance, here are the substances you can use:

 - Alkalinity Increaser